 This episode is shared from Mayo Clinic Q&A and was recorded in April 2022

 Host: Halena M. Gazelka, M.D. (@hmgazelkamd)

-On the Mayo Clinic Q&A podcast, Dr. Poland discusses the current state of COVID-19 in the U.S., including what we know about the latest subvariants.
+On the Mayo Clinic Q&A podcast, Dr. Poland discusses the latest COVID-19 news and answers listener questions.